labs-tibox/moonboard-esp32-ledble/README.md

 - Leds [WS2811 5V 15cm](https://www.aliexpress.com/item/33044775305.html)
 - Power supply [Power supply 5v 12A 60W](https://www.aliexpress.com/item/4000035882551.html)

+Power injection:
+- You can't power all the strips LEDs only from the first strip, you'll shortly notice weak ligthness of the LEDs after 2 strips due to voltage drop
+- The solution is to inject power each 50 LEDs (so each strip) or each 100 LEDs (this is my setup) from the power supply

 ## Thanks
 All the heavy lifting in this project is done by two awesome libraries: [NeoPixelBus](https://github.com/Makuna/NeoPixelBus) (for the LED string) and [BLESerial](https://github.com/iot-bus/BLESerial) (for BLE functionality on ESP32).
 They make it possible to keep this project quite short, easy to understand, and easily maintainable.